iit-cs579/main/project/README.md

       - README.md: A markdown file listing the project title, team members, and CWIDs
 -  40 points - **Presentation**: Is the presentation clear, well-organized, and thorough?
 -  50 points - **Code**: Can I reproduce your results by running your code?
 Is the code well-written, debugged, and documented?
--  50 points - **Report**: Follow the similar format as the papers we read for class.
-Your report should be 4 pages, including all references and figures.
+-  50 points - **Report**: Your report should be 4 pages, including all references and figures.
 Are the main algorithms, hypotheses, and assumptions clearly stated?
 Are the comparisons with related work sound?
 Sections include:
   - *Introduction*: What did you do and **why**?
 What are the research questions of your analysis?
 What is your hypothesis?
   - *Data*: What data did you collect and how?
   - *Methods*: What did you do with the data, precisely?